Rufuscsc/2D-mario-jump/README.md

   ## Key Features

   * Walking
     - press the arrow keys on your keyboard
   * Jumping
     - press spacebar
+  * Enemies
-  * Enemies- to escape enemies you will have to jump over them
+    - to escape enemies you will have to jump over them
   * Coins
     - Collect coins by running into it
   * Levels
     - Maximum level is level 7